 - Finally, praise in public.
 Public praise allows not only the recipient to know what to do more of but it also shows the rest of the team.

 How to Give Feedback: Practice Giving CORE Praise

 Write yourself a praise note using CORE.
 Remember to be specific and sincere.
 Wait, what?
 Give myself some praise?
 Yep.
 Care Personally + Challenge Directly starts with you.

-We meant it when we said, focus on the good stuff!
+We meant it when we said, to focus on the good stuff!
 If you want to give someone else praise, remember it takes practice.
-Use the CORE framework to think through praise you can give others and provide it on a weekly basis.
+Use the CORE feedback model to think through praise you can give others and provide it on a weekly basis.

 Radically Candid Criticism is HIP.
 Being kind means caring about what’s best for the person long-term, not just what feels easiest right now.
 Being clear means leaving no room for interpretation about what you really think — while also being open to the possibility that your opinion is wrong.
 We call this HIP feedback.